Western Animation / My Little Pony G3

 as a bonus episode.

-- Alternate Continuity: From the cartoons preceding and succeeding it.
-Also, the G3 books line is in an AU from the cartoons.
+- The "G3" books line is in an AU from the cartoons.

 - Anthropomorphic Shift: The first special wasn't really all that different from other gens.
 They occasionally used their hooves to do things, and moved their forelegs around, but it wasn't that different from, say, Friendship is Magic.
 Later on they became far more anthropomorphic and starting wearing clothings often.

-- Anthropomorphic Zig Zag: The ponies can walk on their hind legs as easily as they can on all fours.
-They're constantly changing between the two, though the books tend to favor the former position compared to the latter.
+- Anthropomorphic Zig-Zag: The ponies can walk on their hind legs as easily as they can on all fours.
+They're constantly changing between the two, though the books tend to favor the former position.

 - Art Evolution: Originally the specials were hand-drawn.